oracle/weblogic-kubernetes-operator/kubernetes/samples/README.md

 # WebLogic operator samples

-These samples are intended to provide simple demonstrations of how to accomplish common tasks.
+These samples provide simple demonstrations of how to accomplish common tasks.
-The samples are **not** intended to be used in production deployments or to be depended on to create production environments.
-They are provided as-is for educational and demonstration purposes.
+The samples are **not** intended to be used in production deployments or to be depended upon to create production environments.
+They are provided for educational and demonstration purposes only.

-While these samples may be useful and usable as-is, it is intended that you would read through all of the sample code in detail, understand how the given sample works and then customize it to suit your needs.
+While these samples may be useful and usable as is, it is intended that you would read through all of the sample code in detail, understand how the given sample works, and then customize it to suit your needs.

 ## Sample scripts